 * Click here for rating key

-Beau Monde Restaurant Review: Everything old seems new again with crêpes back on the scene.
-There is no more pleasant place to have them than in this restored house in Queen Village.
-Crêpes are a Breton tradition and these are “le vrai” articles, made with buckwheat or plain flour.
-Onlookers can watch them being made on imported cast iron griddles from the windows overlooking Bainbridge.
-Starters include a selection of three pâtés served properly with cornichons, or a salad with thin-sliced duck breast.
-Entrée crêpes are golden envelopes that may contain smoked salmon, coq au vin or roasted leeks.
-Dessert crêpes may be filled with apples, goat cheese and crème fraîche or berries, lemon curd and lemon sorbet.
+Beau Monde Restaurant Review: There is no place more pleasant to enjoy crêpes than in this restored house in Queen Village.
+Crêpes are a Breton tradition, and these are “le vrai” articles, made with buckwheat or plain flour.
+From the windows overlooking Bainbridge Street, onlookers can watch the dishes being prepared on imported cast iron griddles.
+Starters include a selection of three pâtés served properly with cornichons, or a salad with seared tuna, shrimp and scallops.
+Entrée crêpes are golden envelopes that may contain smoked salmon, coq au vin or roasted leeks, among other fillings.
+Dessert crêpes might hold apples, goat cheese and crème fraîche or berries, lemon curd and lemon sorbet.
 Upstairs, you’ll find live music, drag shows and more at L’Etage cabaret.